jalike576/jalike576.github.io/_posts/2025-06-15-CDDC-Brainhack-Finals.md

 I don't really know how to get the right password, however my teammate [Peter](https://clowncs.github.io/) has found it using his great reversing skills

-Given the password of `program.bin`
+Given the password of `program.bin`, we successfully finished the first step, moving onto the next part of finding bugs and exploiting

 This is the list of opcodes that `RopVM` uses